Children's Hospital is part of the UPMC family.

 The Spasticity and Movement Disorders Clinic, part of Children's Hospital of Pittsburgh of UPMC's Brain Care Institute, draws patients from across the country and around the world.
 Staff members at the clinic are routinely invited to lecture internationally, and once each month, physicians and therapists from other regions visit to learn from our clinic.

-Our multifaceted approach to children with movement disorders and/or spasticity offers a complete spectrum of care that covers diagnosis, treatment, and surgery.
+Our multifaceted approach to children with movement or spasticity disorders offers a complete spectrum of care that covers diagnosis, treatment, and surgery.

-The Spasticity and Movement Disorders Clinic of the Brain Care Institute offers a distinct advantage for families looking for treatment for their child’s movement disorder: the collaborative relationship among pediatric specialists in Orthopaedic Surgery, Rehabilitation Medicine, Neurosurgery, and Child Neurology with special training in neurodevelopmental disabilities.
+The Spasticity and Movement Disorders Clinic of the Brain Care Institute offers a distinct advantage for families looking for treatment for movement disorders in children — the collaborative relationship among pediatric specialists in:

-Specialists in the Spasticity and Movement Disorders Clinic work together to:
+Experts at the Spasticity and Movement Disorders Clinic work to:

 One of the biggest misconceptions about children with movement disorders is that they are intellectually impaired.
-In reality, children with movement disorders are often of average or above-average intelligence, but due to the disruptive nature of their disorder, they may suffer from communication disorders, learning disabilities, attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and/or other neurobehavioral disorders.
+In reality, children with movement disorders are often of average or above-average intelligence.

 Some common movement disorders include: